Australia Entry Requirements

 Tobacco

-25 cigarettes or 25 grams of tobacco products (equivalent to approximately 25 cigarettes)
+25 cigarettes OR 25 grams of cigars OR 25 grams of other tobacco products

 Currency